microsoft/industry/foundations/powerPlatform/referenceImplementation/readme.md

 When a maker (citizen or/and professional developer) gets a landing zone, the user/team is end-to-end responsible for the components created and running in the Environments.
 They can independently operate within the security guardrails provided by the platform team.
 If dependency on central teams or functions are discovered, it is highly recommended to review the process and eliminate as soon as possible to unblock adoption.

-## North Star Architecture governance structure
+## Power Platform Landing Zones governance structure

-The governance included with North Star Architecture reference implementation will ensure a secure-by-default baseline as starting point, covering the tenant, Admin Environments and the different landing zones.
+The governance included with Power Platform Landing Zones reference implementation will ensure a secure-by-default baseline as starting point, covering the tenant, Admin Environments and the different landing zones.

 - **Tenant governance:** The setup enables organizations to secure and hardening their tenant from a Power Platform perspective, by assigning a tenant scoped DLP policy.
 You can select between High, Medium, and Low restrictive DLP policies.